 What is Memory Care?

-Although assisted living communities may have memory care units on the premises, the two types of care are not synonymous.
+Although assisted living communities may have memory care on the premises, the two types of care are not synonymous.
 Memory care is a distinct form of long-term skilled nursing that specifically caters to patients with Alzheimer's disease, dementia and other types of memory problems.

 Generally, if a person is no longer able to care for him or herself and cannot be safely cared for by an untrained family member or loved one because of Alzheimer or other forms of dementia, memory care may be a good option.

-In Texas, assisted living facilities have to be licensed and this includes facilities that provide memory care.
+IN TEXAS, assisted living facilities have to be licensed and this includes facilities that provide memory care.
 There is also a separate certification for facilities that provide care to patients with Alzheimer's and related diseases in the state of Texas.

-About Memory Care Facilities
+About Memory Care

 Memory care facilities may provide private rooms, rooms with roommates, or private apartments.
 Memory care staff usually specialize in caring for people with impaired mental and memory function due to Alzheimer's and other types of dementia, and the services they offer may range from light housekeeping and help with both household chores and intimate hygiene activities to skilled nursing care.